 The calculation of diets is a rather difficult administrative task.
 Knowing the movement of a vehicle in individual countries, it is possible to calculate the diets fully automatically without the need to communicate with the driver.

 REMAINING PERFORMANCE OF A DRIVER

-Thanks to monitoring of drivers status, Webdispecink is able to calculate the remaining performance of a driver.
+Thanks to monitoring a driver's status, Webdispecink is able to calculate the remaining performance of a driver.
 That is crucial in choosing the drivers and figuring out the ETA.

 REMOTE TACHOGRAPH BACKUP

 Meet the required frequency of tachograph (every 90 days) and drivers’ cards (every 28 days) archiving can be difficult, especially in case of long gaps between vehicles returning to the depot.
 Webdispecink provides an automatic backup of DDD and ESM files, done remotely without the need of any action from the driver or the dispatcher.